 There are three layers to brand-building:

-- Core: Your unique selling proposition (USP), key messages, tone of voice and brand language.
+- Core: Unique selling proposition (USP), key messages, tone of voice and brand language.

-- Story: Your brand story and key characters such as founders, ambassadors or heroes.
+- Story: Brand story and key characters such as founders, ambassadors or heroes.

 - Activities: Awareness building activity through YouTube series, merchandising, sponsorships, etc.